tj-django/django-migration-fixer/README.md

 ## Solution

-`django-migration-fixer` identifies changes between the default branch `main`, and the feature branch `feature/test-b` and maintains a linear dependency history as shown below:
+`django-migration-fixer` identifies changes between the default branch `main`, and the feature branch `feature/test-b` and maintains a consistent dependency history as shown below:

 **Branch:** `feature/test-b`